airbytehq/airbyte/docs/integrations/sources/pinterest.md

 - [Product Item Report](https://developers.pinterest.com/docs/api/v5/#operation/analytics/create_report) \(Incremental\)
 - [Keyword Report](https://developers.pinterest.com/docs/api/v5/#operation/analytics/create_report) \(Incremental\)

+## Custom reports

+Custom reports in the Pinterest connector allow you to create personalized analytics reports for your account.
+You can tailor these reports to your specific needs by choosing from various properties:

+1. **Name**: A unique identifier for the report.
+2. **Level**: Specifies the data aggregation level, with options like ADVERTISER, CAMPAIGN, AD_GROUP, etc. The default level is ADVERTISER.
+3. **Granularity**: Determines the data granularity, such as TOTAL, DAY, HOUR, etc. The default is TOTAL, where metrics are aggregated over the specified date range.
+4. **Columns**: Identifies the data columns to be included in the report.
+5. **Click Window Days (Optional)**: The number of days used for conversion attribution from a pin click action.
+This applies to Pinterest Tag conversion metrics.
+Defaults to 30 days if not specified.
+6. **Engagement Window Days (Optional)**: The number of days used for conversion attribution from an engagement action.
+Engagements include saves, closeups, link clicks, and carousel card swipes.
+This applies to Pinterest Tag conversion metrics.
+Defaults to 30 days if not specified.
+7. **View Window Days (Optional)**: The number of days used as the conversion attribution window for a view action.
+This applies to Pinterest Tag conversion metrics.
+Defaults to 1 day if not specified.
+8. **Conversion Report Time (Optional)**: Indicates the date by which the conversion metrics returned will be reported.
+There are two dates associated with a conversion event: the date of ad interaction and the date of conversion event completion.
+The default is TIME_OF_AD_ACTION.
+9. **Attribution Types (Optional)**: Lists the types of attribution for the report, such as INDIVIDUAL or HOUSEHOLD.
+10. **Start Date (Optional)**: The start date for the report in YYYY-MM-DD format, defaulting to the latest allowed date by the report API (913 days from today).

+For more detailed information and guidelines on creating custom reports, please refer to the [Pinterest API documentation](https://developers.pinterest.com/docs/api/v5/#operation/analytics/create_report).

 ## Performance considerations

 The connector is restricted by the Pinterest [requests limitation](https://developers.pinterest.com/docs/reference/ratelimits/).